Texas Alcohol and Drug Use Statistics

 - Facility amenities: If you desire specific rehab facility amenities, such as private rooms, exercise equipment, a pool, or spa treatments, make sure you research each treatment center’s features to find a facility that meets your needs.

 - Visitation policy: If regular visits with family and friends are important to you throughout your rehab stay, research and compare facility visitor policies.
 Choose a treatment center that allows a visitation schedule that meets your and your loved ones’ needs.

 The State of Texas has countless rehabs to choose from, all of which can help you jumpstart your addiction recovery.
-If you need assistance selecting a rehab facility or treatment program that meets your unique needs, call our confidential helpline at (800) 662-HELP (4357) to speak with a treatment specialist who can assist you.
+If you need assistance selecting a rehab facility or treatment program that meets your unique needs, call our confidential helpline at 800-926-9037 (Who Answers?) to speak with a treatment specialist who can assist you.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 National Survey of Substance Abuse Treatment Services (N-SSATS): 2020, Data on Substance Abuse Treatment Facilities.

 - Substance Abuse and Mental Health Services Administration, Center for Behavioral Health Statistics and Quality.
 (2019-2020).
 National Survey on Drug Use and Health.